nickangtc/intro-to-coding/README.md

   © 2017 Your Name

-  Made in 2hrs in General Assembly's Smart Coding 101
+  Made in 2hrs at an Intro to Coding workshop
 </footer>
 ```